XuJiandong/docs-bank/rc_lock.md

 <1 byte RC lock flags> <32 byte RC cell type ID> <2 bytes minimun ckb/udt in ACP> <8 bytes since for time lock>
 ```

-when `<RC lock flags> & 1` is not zero,  we call it "administrator mode" and <32 byte RC cell type ID> is present.
+when `<RC lock flags> & 1` is not zero,  which we call "administrator mode", <32 byte RC cell type ID> is present.
 The RC cell type ID contains the [type script hash](https://xuejie.space/2020_02_03_introduction_to_ckb_script_programming_type_id/) used by a special cell with the same format as [RCE Cell](https://talk.nervos.org/t/rfc-regulation-compliance-extension/5338), but with the following differences:

 * The cell used here contains identities, not lock script hashes.
 * If the cell contains a RCRule structure, the RCRule structure must be in whitelist mode.